-The Queens Civic Congress finds that these consistent annual increase in water - and sewer -- rates place a hardship on homeowners, many seniors living on fixed incomes, cooperatives and small businesses.
-The Water Board must adopt policies that keep the rates as low as possible, while delivering clean drinking water and providing for safe disposal of While we commend the record on quality water delivery and efforts to upgrade wastewater. wastewater disposal, the Water Board and our City fathers consistently get failing grades on ratesetting The proposed rate increase looks particularly gouging with the enormous surplus the Water Board projects.
-The 9.4% rate increase follow a scheme of hikes throughout all but 2 times over nearly three decades.
+These reasons remain compelling examples why the Queens Civic Congress opposes these water tax hikes.
+The Queens Civic Congress finds that these consistent annual increases in water - and sewer - rates place a hardship on homeowners, many seniors living on fixed incomes, cooperatives and small businesses.
+The Water Board must adopt policies that keep the rates as low as possible, while delivering clean drinking water and providing for safe disposal of wastewater.
+While we commend the record on quality water delivery and efforts to upgrade wastewater disposal, the Water Board and our City fathers consistently get failing grades on rate-setting The proposed rate increase looks particularly gouging with the enormous surplus the Water Board projects.

+The 11.5% rate increase follows a scheme of hikes throughout all but two times over - next page, please - nearly three decades.
 This occurs because current water system funding scheme fails to recognize the essential linkage between property taxes, which once subsidized much of the water and sewer system, and these water use taxes.
 The shift towards full funding of the water and sewer system through the water rates did not result in any corresponding property tax reduction.
 Rising property tax bills and water use taxes represent significant costs to property owners.
 Mayor Bloomberg's property tax rebate for homeowners reflects knowledge of the upset that New Yorkers express at these regressive taxes; both impact New Yorkers who can least afford any increases.
 City Hall continues to ask homeowners and renters to pay more for the same services whose rising prices have yet to be justified by the Water Board.
 View this proposed increase in context as one in a series of continuing increases; since metering began in the 1980's, the cost of New Yorkers' water increased more than four-fold.
 (450%).